yochaigal/cairn/wip/2e/on-names.md

 # On Names

 - Settlements are often named after their unique features: the shape of the river nearby, or the large windmill in the town center.
-The residents then add a noun or adjective: _Windy Gulch, Black Tree Fort, Rotting Gardens_, etc.
+The residents then add a noun or adjective: _Windy Gulch_, _Black Tree Fort_, etc.
-- Important places (like cities) should have important names, like those of heroes, religious/political figures, and important events: _The Chalet of Saint Ibiz, Queen's Harvest, Light of the Nine_, etc.
+- Important places should have important names, like those of heroes, religious or political figures, and other events. _The Chalet of Saint Ibiz, Queen's Harvest, Light of the Nine_, etc.
-- Wild and dangerous places are named after their obvious hazards: poison lake, greedy mines, etc. Some tell a story: _Luka's Folly, Dead Man's Path_, etc.
+- Wild and dangerous places are named after an obvious hazards: _Poison Lake_, _Foggy Cliffs_, etc.
+- Some names tell a story: _Luka's Folly, Dead Man's Path_, etc.
+- Use the region's local terrain and the location's details where appropriate.

 ## Generating Names

-- Starting with the **Heart**, roll on the [Names Formula](#names-formula) table to name each POI on the map.
+- Roll on the [Names Formula](#names-formula) table.
-- Use both the region's local terrain as well as the specific POI details where appropriate.
 - Roll on the [Adjectives](#adjectives) and [Nouns](#nouns) table, and consult the [Terrain Synonyms](#terrain-synonyms) table for inspiration.
 - Refer to the [Example Names](#example-names) for a model of each table result.
 - [**Proper Nouns**] can be added to or even replace parts of a name, e.g. **Bruna's Ugly Gulch**.